 - 1. Ensure enough space around the valve assembly for future maintenance and adjustments. - 2.
 Prior to valve installation, flush the pipeline to insure flow of clean fluid through the valve. - 3.
 For future maintenance, install Isolation gate valves upstream and downstream from Bermad control valve. - 4.
 Install the valve in the pipeline with the valve flow direction arrow in the actual flow direction.
 Use the lifting ring provided on the main valve cover for installing the valve. - 5.
 For best performance, it is recommended to install the valve horizontally and upright.
 For different valve positions consult Bermad. - 6.
-It is highly recommended to install a strainer Bermad model 70F upstream from the pressure reducing valve, to prevent debris from damaging valve operation. - 7.
-Install the float pilot assembly either at an external balancing tank or at an internal stilling tank (refer to the enclosed "Float #66" catalog page). - 8.
-Pull three parallel 1/2" or 3/8" control tubes, from the valve to the float.
-Mark each of the tubes at both sides for identification. - 9.
+Install the float pilot assembly either at an external balancing tank or at an internal stilling tank (refer to the enclosed "Float #66" catalog page). - 7.
+Pull three parallel 1⁄2" or 1⁄2" control tubes, from the valve to the float.
+Mark each of the tubes at both sides for identification. - 8.
+It is highly recommended to install a strainer Bermad model 70F upstream from the pressure reducing valve, to prevent debris from damaging valve operation. - 9.
 Determine the desired rod length according to level differential between the float assembly and reservoir lowest level. - 10.
 Assemble the extension rods to the upper rod and to one another.
 Apply glue ("Loctite 200" or equivalent) and screw tight.
 Be careful not to damage the rod. - 11.
 Install the upper & lower stoppers on the rod without the float ball.
 Use 3/16" Ellen-Key to lock the stoppers on the rod. - 12.
-Screw the upper rod to its place at the bottom of the lever system & tighten the lock nut by 1/2" spanner. - 13.
+Screw the upper rod to its place at the bottom of the lever system & tighten the lock nut by 1⁄2" spanner. - 13.
 Balance the float assembly by moving the weight against the rod and stoppers (without the float ball).
 After reaching equilibrium, tighten the balancing-weight screw and its lock-nut by 7/16" spanner. - 14.
 Remove the lower stopper to enable threading-in the float ball.
-Reassemble the lower stopper & lock it in its place.
-Note: You may have to pull out the whole rod, in order to reach the lower stopper.
+Reassemble the lower stopper & lock it in its place. - Note: You may have to pull out the whole rod, in order to reach the lower stopper.
 If so, release the rod lock-nut, unscrew the installed rod (with its extensions & the stoppers) and pull it up from the stilling tank.
 After threading-in the float ball and locking the lower stopper back in its place, reassemble the installed rod. - 15.
-Connect the control tubes ends, using 3%" copper or reinforced plastic tube, to the valve and to the float according to control drawing below.
-15.1.
-Tube from valve control filter [4] to float port [P]. - 15.2.
-Tube from float port [C1] to the pilot [#3PB-RD] cover. - 15.3.
-Optional Tube from float port [C2] to pilot [#3PB-RD] port [1].
-If not connected, plug float port [C2].
+Connect the control tubes ends, using 3/8" copper or reinforced plastic tube, to the valve and to the float according to control drawing below. - 15.1.
+Tube from valve control filter [4] or (for 10" & larger) [4.1] to float port [P]. - 15.2.
+Tube from float port [C1] to valve cover or (for 10" & larger) to accelerator [54B]. - 15.3.
+Tube from float port [C2] to valve lower chamber or (for 10" & larger) to accelerator [54B.1].